BradleyMarie/libspd/README.md

 The `SpdReader` class is designed for extension and exposes a small public API as well as a small protected API that derived classes must implement.

-Also inside the `libspd` directory resides the `readers` directory.
-This directory contains a pre-implemented readers for SPD files that do more validation and contain more limited APIs than the base `SpdReader` class and are thus easier to work with.
+Also inside the `libspd` directory is the `readers` directory.
+This directory contains pre-implemented readers for SPD files that do more validation than the base `SpdReader` class and reduce the amount of code clients would need to implement.

-Currently, `readers` contains `ValidatingSpdReader` which layers on top of the base `SpdReader` class and validates that wavelength and spectral power values are finite and non-negative as well as validating that wavelengths are non-zero and that no wavelength has been sampled more than once.
-The class also handles converting samples into the desired precision since `SpdReader` always parses values into the maximum precision supported by the system. libSPD also provides two library functions `ReadEmissiveSpdFrom` and `ReadReflectiveSpdFrom` which are built on top of `ValidatingSpdReader` and which hide the details of their implementation and instead allow SPD files to be read using simple as a simple function call.
-The only difference between these two functions is that `ReadEmissiveSpdFrom` allows spectral powers greater than one while `ReadReflectiveSpdFrom` will return an error if it encounters such a sample.
+Currently, this extra validation is provided by `ValidatingSpdReader` which layers on top of `SpdReader` class and validates that wavelengths are finite/non-zero/non-negative, that spectral power values are finite/non-negative, and that no wavelength has been sampled more than once.
+The class also handles converting samples into the client's desired precision since `SpdReader` always parses values into the maximum precision supported by the system.

+Also residing in the `readers` directory are the library functions `ReadEmissiveSpdFrom` and `ReadReflectiveSpdFrom`.
+These functions are built using `ValidatingSpdReader` and provide the simplest interface for reading an SPD file taking as inputs a binary-stream and returning back an ordered map from wavelength to spectral power of the samples from the file in the client's desired precision.
+The only difference between the two functions is that `ReadEmissiveSpdFrom` will successfully spectral powers greater than one while `ReadReflectiveSpdFrom` will return an error.

 ## Examples